-COMMENT: Commenters asked when another public hearing will be held and how would residents be informed of the hearing.
+COMMENT: Commenters at the March 7, 2022 scoping hearing asked when another public hearing will be held and how would residents be informed of the hearing.
 (Cathy) Commenters asked whether there would be a public hearing held by regulators where residents can voice their opinions and get answers.
 (Etedali) (Giana Marrese)

-RESPONSE: Ocean Wind 1 anticipates submitting its application for a diversion to the NJDEP, Green Acres Program in the coming weeks.
-If the Green Acres Program approves Ocean Wind 1's request to hold a final Green Acres public hearing, that hearing could be held as early as June 2022.
-If Ocean Wind 1's application for a diversion is approved by the Commissioner of the NJDEP, then the application will be presented to the New Jersey State House Commission for final approval.
+RESPONSE: In addition to the public hearing held on November 14, 2022, if Ocean Wind 1's application for a diversion is approved by the Commissioner of the NJDEP, then the application will be presented to the New Jersey State House Commission for final approval.

-VISUAL IMPACTS OF THE PROJECT
+VISUAL IMPACTS OF THE PROJECT/ DISTANCE OF THE WIND FARM TO THE SHORE

-COMMENT: Several commenters asked whether the wind turbines will be visible from the Ocean City beach.
-(Cathy) (Patrick McOwen) (Dave Roberts) (Ed Finkelstein) (Cecilia Wnek) Several commenters expressed their opinion that the wind turbines will have a negative visual impact.
-(Cathy Ingham) (Robin Schaffer) (Nathan Brightbill).
-Commenters also asked whether there will flashing red lights on the turbines at night.
+COMMENT: Several commenters asked whether the wind turbines will be visible from the Ocean City beach and other areas of Ocean City.
+(Cathy) (Patrick McOwen) (Dave Roberts) (Ed Finkelstein) (Cecilia Wnek) (Christopher Cashman) (Mark Hurwitz) Several commenters expressed their opinion that the wind turbines will have a negative visual impact.
+(Cathy Ingham) (Robin Schaffer) (Nathan Brightbill) (Craig Wright/Joan Ebert) (Brian and Suzanne Fenimore) (Charles Durkin) (Bernice Smith) Commenters also asked whether there will flashing red lights on the turbines at night.
 (Cathy) One commenter asked about the height of the wind turbines.
 (Robert Moss) One commenter directed the public to Ocean Wind 1's website (https://oceanwind.com/about-the-project) for a depiction of what the wind farm will look like from the coast.
 (Susan Ruse) That same commenter asked that Ocean Wind 1 include a night shot to their simulation on the website.
-(Susan Ruse)
+(Susan Ruse) One commenter opined that the impacts to views are a minor sacrifice compared to the benefits.
+(Christopher Farschon)